-This article concerns lovemoney.com readers who have a group or personal pension.
+This guide concerns lovemoney.com readers who have a group or personal pension and are considering an annuity.
 It does not concern those whose employers pay them final-salary pensions.

 You save up and invest for retirement and then from your savings pot you usually get a monthly income, called an annuity.